BluemarkInnovations/RemoteID-MQTT-subscriber/README.md

 # RemoteID-MQTT-subscriber

 ## What is it?
-This repository contains reference code to subscribe to a MQTT broker and parse data from DroneScout receivers (ds230).
+This repository contains reference code to subscribe to a MQTT broker and parse data from DroneScout receivers (such as ds230, ds240 or DroneScout SDK).
 These receivers can be purchased at [https://dronescout.co/](https://dronescout.co/) The manual can be found here: [manual](https://download.bluemark.io/ds230.pdf)

 DroneScout receivers detect broadcast/direct drone Remote ID signals (Bluetooth, WLAN); a <em>"wireless number plate"</em> technology that is or becomes mandatory in several parts of the world e.g. USA, EU, Japan.
 It supports all frequency bands (2.4 and 5 GHz) and transmission protocols (WLAN Beacon, WLAN NaN, Bluetooth 4 Legacy, Bluetooth 5 Long Range.)